corcorana/restingIAF/iaf_manu.md

 Conversely, sign changes in the opposite direction (i.e. upward going zero crossings) can likewise be used to identify local minima.

 #### 2.1.2 Savitzky-Golay smoothing and differentiation
-Although Grandy and colleagues [@grandy2013; @grandy2013a] correctly assert that downward going zero crossings avoid the problem of arbitrary boundary effects in cases such as that of the (approximately) monotonic PSD<!-- PA: When the curvature is zero, a local optimum on a boundary would still be a local optimum even if the boundary weren’t there.
-AC response: I recall having some disagreement with PA about my terminology here.
-I'm not sure I fully understand the criticism, or if i've been misleading in my description of the method.
-Do you mean in the case of a constant function, where there is no change in y as a function of x ?
-If so, the zero crossing technique can indeed handle this situation, as it looks for changes from a positive to a negative derivative value (or vice-versa) rather than a zero value per se. -->, they fail to articulate a systematic method for differentiating substantive peaks from noisy spectral fluctuations.
+Although Grandy and colleagues [@grandy2013;@grandy2013a] correctly assert that downward going zero crossings avoid the problem of arbitrary boundary effects in the absence of any clear alpha peak, they fail to articulate a systematic method for differentiating substantive peaks from trivial fluctuations in the PSD.
 We suggest that the situation in which spectral analysis is degraded by signal noise can be substantially improved via the application of a smoothing procedure.
 The idea here is to attenuate such noisy fluctuations about the hypothesised true alpha peak so that the vast majority of zero crossings derived from these trivial variations are eliminated from the signal.
 However, since standard filtering techniques (such as the moving average) may result in markedly distorted representations of the underlying peak structure [e.g., @press1992; @zeigler1981], the challenge is to find a smoothing operation that preserves the spectral characteristics at stake in IAF analysis.